 PWRMANv2-SR-REQ-014515/B-EFP Load Shed (TcSE ROIN-278270-2)

-If EFP supports load shed for infotainment it shall then shed loads as defined in the EFP component spec(s) when:

-1. The signal "HMIAudioMode = Load Shed", AND

-2. The signal "Ignition_Status = OFF or Accessory", AND

-3. Doesn't violate any climate control, illumination or regulatory requirements

-Note: Follow any Climate load shed requirements defined in applicable climate specifications.

 Load Shed is not supported for Infotainment EFP functionality.
 When the EFP in a load shed state (could be in load shed for other EFP functionality such as climate control…) the EFP shall still support infotainment power moding and be able to send a infotainment button press whenever the CAN bus is active.

 Note: When HMIAudioMode = Load_Shed then the EFP shall treat this the same as HMIAudioMode = OFF / Multimedia_System = OFF.